flimflam-austin/hugo-cms-test/content/quick_reads/20180329-18-03-29-new-organ/index.md

     citation: Click Link For Group
     _key: card-4-e80e5904-0efe-4b37-a34e-2b8962117542
   - order: 4
+    useCheckmark: false
     body: >-
       > “It is refreshing to see science is finally catching up to what I’ve been teaching in my Myofascial Release seminars for the last 40 years.
-The **fascial system is one of the most important structures of our body** and is significantly tightened from physical or emotional trauma which produces crushing pressure on pain sensitive structures.”
+      The**fascial system is one of the most important structures of our body** and is significantly tightened from physical or emotional trauma which produces crushing pressure on pain sensitive structures.”